 The biggest contributor to bloating is a “plugged-up intestinal tract,” says Joan Salge-Blake, registered dietitian and clinical associate professor at Boston University and author of the blog Nutrition and You.

 Certain foods may actually help prevent and fight bloat.
 Try adding these to your diet the next time you’re getting that bloated feeling.

-2. Probiotics: Your gut is filled with bacteria that helps you digest your food.
-Probiotics are microorganisms that can help promote that bacteria in your gut, supporting healthy digestion, which will cut down on gas build up.
+Your gut is filled with bacteria that help you digest your food.
+Probiotics are microorganisms that can help promote that bacteria in your gut, supporting healthy digestion, which will cut down on gas build-up.

-5. Peppermint, chamomile or ginger tea.
-If you’re bored with water and crave some warm comfort, these teas are all nice bloat-busters, says Taub-Dix, who adds that carrying around an herbal tea bag — especially when you’re traveling or on-the-go — could prevent hours of uncomfortable gas, bloat and intestinal discomfort.
+If you’re bored with water and crave some warm comfort, these teas are all nice bloat-busters, says Taub-Dix, who adds that carrying around an herbal tea bag — especially when you’re traveling or on the go — could prevent hours of uncomfortable gas, bloat, and intestinal discomfort.